 The sale price during the sale period is as follows;

-Voucher for returning patient – was £58 reduced to £50 each
+3 + vouchers – was £58 reduced to £50 each

-15th November 2017,
+Wednesday 15th November 2017,

-22nd November 2017,
+Wednesday 22nd November 2017,

-29th November 2017,
+Wednesday 29th November 2017,

-30th November 2017.
+Thursday 30th November 2017.

 Patients driving to the clinic should allow 5 to 10 minutes to find a car parking space.
 Parking for shoppers is available on Pitshanger Lane and many of the sides streets without restriction.
 CPZ will be operational in some streets to the south of Pitshanger Lane from Monday 13th November 2017.
 This covers Castlebar Park, Victoria Road, Kent Gardens, Cleveland Road and Kent Avenue.
 The Hours of restriction are Monday to Friday 10-11am and 2-3pm.